Routine Hygiene session

 X-ray showing periodontal bone loss.

 Gum disease is a chronic one.
-There is no cure for it but it can be controlled as long as you keep up the home care you have been taught and regular visiting hygienist and dentist for review sessions.
+There is no cure for it but it can be controlled as long as you keep up the home care you have been taught and a regular visit to see the hygienist and dentist for review sessions.
 Any further loss of bone will be very slow and it may stop altogether.
 Just you must make sure you remove plaque every day and go for regular check-ups by the dental team.